Melvyn "Deacon" Jones

-Melvyn "Deacon" Jones (December 12, 1943 – July 6, 2017) was a trumpet player and an organist and founding member of Baby Huey & the Babysitters.
+Melvyn "Deacon" Jones (December 12, 1943 – July 6, 2017) was an American trumpet player and an organist and founding member of Baby Huey & the Babysitters.

 Biography

 In 1963 along with Johnny Ross and Jimmy Ramey, Jones formed Baby Huey & the Babysitters who went on to become a well known live attraction in Chicago.
 After Ramey's death in 1970 Jones embarked on a career that would see him work with Curtis Mayfield, Freddie King, and John Lee Hooker.
 During his career he worked with many noted musicians, including Gregg Allman, Elvin Bishop, Lester Chambers, Otis Clay, Albert Collins, Buddy Miles, and Pappo.
 His brother is the drummer Harold Jones.
 He is survived by his son, Jason Christopher Jones and daughter Sarah Lee Grace Jones.
 In 2008, his autobiography The Blues Man: 40 Years with the Blues Legends was published.

 1990s onwards

 In 1992, the Bay Area Blues Society and the South Bay Blues Awards named Jones, "Keyboard Player of the Year".

 In 2008, Jones published his autobiography, The Blues Man: 40 Years with the Blues Legends.